Black-and-Hispanic-Tech-Summit/Node-Prereq/README.md

 Here we imported `statistics` which is an object containing our `median` and `mean` functions.
 They can be accessed with `statistics.median` and `statistics.mean`.
 We also imported our dataset by name which is denoted by the curly braces.
 This means instead of import our object as data and accessing it via `data.dataset`, we can directly import it by name and access it as its own variable.

-Our dataset is a list of lists, which can be thought of as table with rows of data.
+Our dataset is a list of lists, which can be thought of as a table with rows of data.
 We can access each row by iterating through `dataset` by using the `forEach` iterative method.
 This method takes a function as a parameter to call on each item in the collection.
 That function itself will accept a variable as a parameter, and `forEach` will iterate over the collection and call the supplied function for each value in the collection.
 In this case, it iterates over the dataset and provides each data row as the value:

 ```jsx
 // src/app.js